Pro-life proclamation from city of El Paso has some council members divided

 The proclamation said, “We praise the pro-life movement for the tremendous efforts it has made to stop the deaths of innocent unborn children.”

-“I think the proclamation definitely got people more excited and I think it pushed lot of people to get out here,” said Gabriela Avila with the Diocese of El Paso.
+“I think the proclamation definitely got people more excited, and I think it pushed a lot of people to get out here,” said Gabriela Avila with the Diocese of El Paso.

 Although the proclamation has already been issued, Annello believes not just one group’s beliefs should be highlighted by the Mayor.